faizanbashir/faizanbashir.github.io/_posts/serverless/2018-07-25-building-serverless-contact-form-for-static-websites.md

 ### Afterthoughts
 Serverless is definitely the way forward, not just for the worlds static contact forms.
 Serverless has opened a universe of opportunities for you, the contact form was just to get started with.
 How about using Serverless for your website analytics, a visitor counter or maybe click tracking?
 Endless opportunities are waiting for you.
 Get started for your next project in Serverless, it’ll be an awesome journey.

+### Dive Deeper: Recommended Reads

+Discover the world of serverless architecture in our comprehensive collection of articles!
+Equip yourself with valuable knowledge and skills in the exciting realm of serverless computing by exploring the following topics:

+* [What is serverless architecture and what are its pros and cons](/building-serverless-contact-form-for-static-websites): Understand the ins and outs of serverless architecture, its advantages, and its drawbacks.
+* [Serverless Technology: Exploring Cloud Providers, Benefits, Challenges, and Kubernetes Integration](/serverless-technology-exploring-cloud-providers-benefits-challenges-and-kubernetes-integration.md): Dive deeper into the serverless landscape and grasp the fundamentals of how it operates.
+* [Building Serverless Knative function to detect weather using OpenWeatherMap and Python](/building-knative-serverless-function-to-detect-weather-using-openweathermap-and-python): Explore a practical example of creating a serverless function with Knative, OpenWeatherMap API, and Python.
+* [Building Serverless OpenFaaS function to detect weather using OpenWeatherMap and Python](/building-openfaas-serverless-function-to-detect-weather-using-openweathermap-and-python): Discover another approach to building a serverless function using OpenFaaS, OpenWeatherMap API, and Python.

+Don't just stop there; continue your journey and delve even further into the fascinating and expansive world of serverless technologies and their endless possibilities.

 *Originally published at [www.serverlessops.io.](https://www.serverlessops.io/blog/serverless-contact-form-for-static-websites)*